Skip to content

 Student loans

-Student loan agreements are simple contract debts and this gives the company asking you to pay five years from the date you last paid or acknowledged the debt to go to court to enforce the agreement.
+Student loan agreements are contract debts and this gives the company asking you to pay 5 years from the appropriate date, or the date you last paid or acknowledged the debt, to go to court to enforce the agreement.
 There are two sorts of student loans and different rules apply depending upon when you took out the loan.

-Old style ‘mortgage’ student loans are Consumer Credit Act agreements.
+Old-style ‘mortgage’ student loans are Consumer Credit Act agreements.
 Payments cannot be automatically deducted from your wages.
 Court action has to be taken before the debt can be enforced.
-This means that the time limits can apply if you have not paid or acknowledged the debt for over five years.
+This means that the time limits can apply if you have not paid or acknowledged the debt for over 5 years.
+The appropriate date for this kind of loan may be a default notice (see the earlier section Unsecured debts to find out more about default notices).

-If you are being asked to pay an old style 'mortgage' student loan that you think it extinguished, you can use the Time has run out to recover the debt sample letter to write back to the creditor.
-This tells them about the Prescription and Limitation (Scotland) Act and disputes that you owe the debt.
+If you are being asked to pay an old style 'mortgage' student loan that you think is extinguished, you can use the Time has run out to recover a debt sample letter to write back to the creditor.
+This tells them about the Prescription and Limitation (Scotland) Act 1973 and disputes that you owe the debt.
 Keep a copy of any letter that you send.

 If you defer the loan

-From September 1998 new style or ‘income contingent’ student loans include rules to say that repayments will be automatically deducted directly from your wages or through your tax return if you are self-employed.
-This means that the Student Loans Company (SLC) are still allowed to take money from your wages for a loan over five years old as they do not have to go to court to do so.
+From September 1998 new style or ‘income contingent’ student loans include rules to say that repayments will be automatically deducted directly from your wages, or through your tax return if you are self-employed.
+This means that the Student Loans Company (SLC) are usually allowed to take money from your wages as they take this money when you become liable to pay it, so this will normally be within 5 years of the appropriate date.

 Useful contacts